rafamel/Optimizepy/Readme.md

 # Optimizepy

 Tests all possible portfolio allocations and determines which one had the best Sharpe ratio.
+Does not use convex optimization; tries all possible allocations within some 'step' size (0.1, predefined).

 ## Data